sdslabs/sdslabs.github.com/_posts/2012-12-27-sdslabs-my-experiences.md

 ---
 layout: post
 title: Working at SDSLabs (3)
-excerpt: "My experiences at SDSLabs"
+excerpt: "Abhay Rana, aka Capt Nemo's experiences at SDSLabs"
 ---
 ##Introduction
 For the past two years, I have been involved in a student group in our campus called SDSLabs.